ftrias/TeensyDebug/README.md

 Installing from ZIP file
 -------------------------------------------

-If you install this library as a ZIP file from the Arduino menu, it will not install the additional menu options for running GDB after uploads and you will have to follow the "Running GDB manually" instructions a few sections below.
+If you install this library as a ZIP file from the Arduino menu, it will not install the additional menu options for running GDB after uploads.
+You will either have to do these things manually (see above) or you will have to follow the "Running GDB manually" instructions a few sections below.

 New menu options
 -------------------------------------------